 It’s a little more geared toward car campers and 4×4 vehicles, so make sure find road reports in the reviews before committing to a site.

-The Dyrt was the #1 camping app in 2020, and this user-friendly resource might just be the best boondocking app around!
+The Dyrt is a user-friendly resource that might just be the best boondocking app around!
 As you can see in the below screenshot, you can use map layers to find free camping based on the Bureau of Land Management, National Forest Service and National Parks.

 Click here to try a FREE 30-day trial of The Dyrt Pro